February 6, 2019

 26.1.33-40 - Life insurance proceeds payable to the decedent's estate (not to a specific beneficiary).

-28-22-03.1(5) - Life insurance surrender value to $8,000 per policy if beneficiary is relative of the insured and the policy has been in existance for more than 1 year before filing for bankruptcy.
+28-22-03.1(5) - Life insurance surrender value to $8,000 per policy if the beneficiary is a relative of the insured and the policy has been in existence for more than one year before filing for bankruptcy.
 No limit if needed for support.

 14-09-09.31 - Child support payments.

 Some people can keep all assets, but that isn’t always true.
 Here’s what will happen to nonexempt property:

 You’ll learn more about Chapter 7 and 13 in Which Type of Bankruptcy is Right for Me?